 Define how the system will obtain its IPv6 address and the default gateway address.
-This setting applies only to systems on IPv6 networks.
+When using DHCPv6 for address assignment, the MAC address is used as client identifier in DHCP requests.

-Default value: Autoconf
+Requires user role: ADMIN, USER Default value: Autoconf

 Value space: Static/DHCPv6/Autoconf